abiel-lozano/Study-Bot/Documentation/studyBot.md

 **ArUco Marker identification:** `markerID()`

-Consider that the ArUco module is not included in the default OpenCV installation, so you need to install the specific module as follows:
+Consider that the ArUco module is not included in the default OpenCV installation, so you need to install a specific module named `opencv-contrib-python`.
+This is included in the `requirements.txt` file, but you can install it manually as follows:

 ```bash
 pip install opencv-contrib-python